 After we perform a hand wash of your vehicle, Autohaus Polishing may then recommend to proceed with a clay bar treatment.
 In this application, our goal is to remove any bonded surface contaminants from your vehicle’s exterior paint.
 Usually, these contaminants cannot be removed by a standalone wash as they are bonded to the paintwork of the car.
 It is important that these bonded contaminants be removed sooner rather than later because they can attract and accumulate additional debris, which if not addressed, it may even weaken the vehicle’s paintwork.

 When Should You Clay Bar?

 Generally, a clay bar treatment is recommended as a step prior to any polishing or paint correction.
-This is key because in the event these contaminants are picked up during the polishing stage, there would be a greater chance of inflicting light scratches and swirl marks.
+This is important because if contaminants are picked up during the polishing stage, they would inflict swirl marks.
 A clay bar treatment should not be performed after every wash.
 If your vehicle has been recently cleaned, polished, and protected, you may not need this application as it may increase the likelihood of damaging the finish of the paint.
 Autohaus Polishing recommends to clay bar your vehicle every 6-8 months, unless the vehicle is exposed to harsh elements on a regular basis, at which point we would advise to regularly wash and protect the paintwork by applying an additional layer of wax or sealant.

 Iron Decontamination Treatment